Poland, Israel condemn resurgent anti-Semitism at Auschwitz commemoration

 In addition to Jews, more than 70,000 Poles were deported to Auschwitz, as well as 21,000 Roma, 15,000 Soviet prisoners of war, and several thousand other people.

+U.S. Secretary of State Mike Pompeo said the State Department would contribute an additional $2 million to the Auschwitz-Birkenau Foundation.

+Two years ago its director, Piotr Cywinski, appealed to donor countries for more support.
+Germany was until now the only country to respond, although the United States and Poland had previously been big donors.

-Additional reporting by Pawel Florkiewicz, Marcin Goclowski, Wojciech Zurawski and Malgorzata Wojtunik; Writing by Justyna Pawlak and Alan Charlish; Editing by Gareth Jones
+Additional reporting by Alicja Ptak, Pawel Florkiewicz, Marcin Goclowski, Wojciech Zurawski and Malgorzata Wojtunik; Writing by Justyna Pawlak and Alan Charlish; Editing by Gareth Jones and Giles Elgood